You’ll need a 2:1 in an appropriate scientific subject.

 The MSc will provide you with up-to-date knowledge of advances in the field, research experience with internationally renowned research groups and transferable skills to provide a springboard for your future career.

-Option one: Literature Review and Critical Analysis of Science; Ethics and Public Awareness of Science.
+- Literature Review and Critical Analysis of Science

 Teaching and assessment